 The income gap is widening globally but nowhere more so than in the US | Graph by Our World In Data

-Have you ever looked at Forbes’ Richest People list and wondered how they’ve made their money?
-Well, let’s do just that:
+Have you ever looked at Forbes’ Richest People list and wondered how they’ve made their fortunes?
+Well, let’s do just that.

-- At the top, we have Jeff Bezos, the founder of the online shopping giant Amazon.
+- Jeff Bezos, the founder, chairman, and former president and CEO of online shopping giant Amazon;

-- Bernard Arnault, Chairman and CEO of Louis Vuitton Moet Hennessy, the world’s largest luxury goods company, takes up spot number three
+- Bernard Arnault, chairman and CEO of Louis Vuitton Moet Hennessy (LVMH), the world’s largest luxury goods company;

-- And finally (in the top twenty), we have Alice, Jim and Rob Walton, the children of Walmart and Sam’s Club founder Sam Walton.
+- Alice, Jim and Rob Walton, the children of Walmart founder Sam Walton (the world’s richest family dynasty);

 Where would they be if it wasn’t for our (over)consumption?